 What should be in that requisite tool box that ALL process managers should be trained in?...
 Here are my favourite "vital few";

-Current capability studies...
+5. Capability studies...
 KEEP SCORE!
+MEASURE WHAT MATTERS!
 Know what your service level targets and how they are aligned with organizational strategy and voice of the customer.

-Gemba walk: Standard operating procedure for manager to routinely "walk the process", "observe" and engage with the staff.
+6. Gemba walk: a "Lean Leader" imperative to "go see" and routinely "walk the process", "observe" and engage with the staff.
 Let the staff know that the manager's role is to remove barriers that get in the way of the team's efforts (individually and collectively) to create value.

 I can't help but think if organizations could deploy this as a strategy, similar to Lean's workplace organization (5S, standard work, visual workplace), whereby process managers are "certified" in this basic tool box, process capability would improve dramatically, firefighting and heroics would diminish, risk would go down, and a lot of freed up capacity could be reinvested in the customers and communities those organizations are in business to serve.

 To learn more about these tools and our "Lean/Lean Six Sigma Champion" Certificate programs, please visit https://www.leansixsigmacoach.com/store.